MakeSchool-Tutorials/Dynamic-Layouts-SpriteBuilder/P1-Part2/content.md

 slug: part-2
 ---

-This tutorial is a sequel of [Dynamic Layouts with SpriteBuilder and Cocos2D 3.x - Part 1](https://www.makegameswith.us/gamernews/361/layouting-with-spritebuilder-and-cocos2d-30-par).

-* * *

 In this part of the tutorial we will be applying the theoretical knowledge of part 1 to implement three different tablet versions of the same game.